 \subsection{Design Choices}

-\paragraph{Prompt depth.} To investigate the impact of the number of blocks in which prompts are inserted, we conduct an ablation study using the DiT-B/2 model, which comprises 12 DiT blocks.
+\textbf{Prompt depth.} To investigate the impact of the number of blocks in which prompts are inserted, we conduct an ablation study using the DiT-B/2 model, which comprises 12 DiT blocks.
 We evaluate the performance differences when applying mixtures-of-prompts at various depths in~\cref{fig:prompt_depth}: only at the first block, up to half of the blocks, and across all blocks.
-Regardless of the depth, performance consistently improves compared to the baseline (FID=6.27) with no prompts.
+Regardless of the depth, performance consistently improves compared to the baseline with no prompts (FID=6.27).
 Our findings indicate a positive correlation between prompt depth and performance, with better results achieved using mixture-of-prompts across more blocks.
 The prompts selected for each block are illustrated in~\cref{fig:prompt_activation}.

-\paragraph{Gating architecture.} Our DMP framework incorporates a dynamic gating mechanism to select mixture-of-prompts specialized to each denoising step (or noise level).
-We compare the impact of two gating architectures in~\Cref{tab:gating_architecture}: linear gating \vs attention gating.
-The linear gating utilizes a single linear layer, taking a timestep embedding as input to produce a soft weighting mask for each learnable prompt.
-On the other hand, attention gating utilizes an attention layer~\cite{vaswani2017attention}, treating learnable prompts as a query and timestep embeddings as key and value, resulting in weighted prompts that are directly added to the latent vectors.
-Upon comparing the two gating architectures, we found that simple linear gating achieves better FID (5.87) compared to more sophisticated attention gating (6.41), which is actually worse than the baseline (6.27).
+\textbf{Gating architecture.} Our DMP framework incorporates a dynamic gating mechanism to select mixture-of-prompts.
+We compare the impact of two gating architectures in Table \ref{tab:gating_architecture}: linear gating \vs attention gating.
+The linear gating utilizes a single linear layer, taking a timestep embedding as input to produce a weighting mask for each learnable prompt.
+On the other hand, attention gating utilizes an attention layer~\cite{vaswani2017attention}, treating learnable prompts as a query and timestep embeddings as key and value, resulting in weighted prompts directly.
+Upon comparing the two gating architectures, we found that linear gating achieves better FID (5.87) compared to attention gating (6.41).
 As a result, we adopt linear gating as our default setting.

-\paragraph{Gating type.} In~\Cref{tab:gating_type}, we evaluate two design choices for creating mixture-of-prompts: hard selection \vs soft selection.
-With hard selection, we choose the top-$k$ prompts based on the gating function output probabilities, using them directly with a weight of 1.
-This explicitly separates the combination of prompts for each timestep.
-We set $k$-192 out of 256 prompts (75\% of total prompts).
-On the other hand, soft selection uses all prompts but assigns different weights to each.
-Soft selection leads to further improvement, whereas hard selection results in performance that is actually worse than the base pre-trained model.
+\textbf{Gating type.} In Table \ref{tab:gating_type}, we evaluate two design choices for creating mixture-of-prompts: hard \vs soft selection.
+With hard selection, we choose the top-$192$ prompts out of 256 prompts (75\% of total prompts) based on the gating probabilities, using them only with a weight of 1.
+Whereas, soft selection uses all prompts but assigns different weights to each.
+Soft selection leads to further improvement, whereas hard selection results in worse performance.
 Therefore, we set the soft selection as our default setting.